 While these lines are quite depressing, the speaker says that women “do not despair.”
 There are many reasons to hope, plus, she states, “We are the winning type.”
 Women are strong enough, and determined enough, to fight back against the odds until things change for good.

 The next lines contain the three phrase refrain which is repeated at the end of the poem as well.
 It is a motivational set of statements meant to excite any listener.

 In the second half of the poem, the speaker begins by narrowing her focus to women of Africa.
 It is revealed, if one did not already presume this to be the case, that her ideal audience is African women.
 She begins by speaking directly to “Women of Egypt and Libya.”
 The speaker wants them to know that if they

 then they will “gain courage and bravery.”
 She asks that they show strength and determination and drink down their own sadness.
 It will become a part of them and encourage them on to a better life through further empowerment.

 Next, the speaker turns to the “Women of Congo and Liberia.”
 She asks that they…

 Drink her tears from River Congo

 The poem continues in the same vein.
-Next, she speak to the “Women of Zambia and Zimbabwe.”
-To them she asks the same, that they drink “her tears from River Zambezi.”
+Next, she speaks to the “Women of Zambia and Zimbabwe.”
+To them, she asks the same, that they drink “her tears from River Zambezi.”
 This source will imbue them with “understanding.”
 Wisdom is necessary to win the “war.”

 The final five lines of the poem state that the women of “Africa” are “chained.”
 They need to be liberated.
 This will only happen if they “fight on” and never give up the ground they gain.